 The Urban Ethnography Lab is a growing centre that promotes ethnographic research methods, with a focus on urban areas, while the Georg-Simmel Center for Metropolitan Studies encourages the growth of international networks of academic groups focused on metropolitan research.
 On the basis, our long-term objectives have been identified as to:

-- Enhance ethnographic research methods at the intersection of anthropology and geography.
+- Enhance ethnographic research methods at the intersection of urban anthropology, human geography and design.

 - Create opportunities for research on urban comparisons,

-- Promote the creation of a research network by facilitating the exchange of students and researchers between Toronto and Berlin.
+- Promote the creation of a research network by facilitating the exchange of students and researchers internationally.

 Urban Ethnography Lab

 Humboldt-University of Berlin, Germany

 Georg-Simmel Center for Metropolitan Studies

 Department for Cultural- & Social Geography

 Ethnography Lab (EL)